1976 Ole Miss Rebels football team

 The 1976 Ole Miss Rebels football team represented the University of Mississippi (Ole Miss) in the 1976 NCAA Division I football season.
 The Rebels were led by third-year head coach Ken Cooper and played their home games at Hemingway Stadium in Oxford, Mississippi and Mississippi Veterans Memorial Stadium in Jackson.
-The team competed as members of the Southeastern Conference, finishing in sixth.
+The team competed as members of the Southeastern Conference, finishing in eighth.
 Highlights of the season included upset victories over top-ten ranked teams Alabama and Georgia.